sgnortes/learning-git/README.md

 Online repo I created to learn git and github

 # Test
-this modification will be merged in one of the feature branches
+this modification will be merged in one of the feature branches.